 3. Be A Listener, Not A Judge

-Listen to what your kid has to say.
-Do not brush aside any query or enthusiasm that he might show.
-At this tender age, he will look up to you for help, and you must be there to support him.
+Listen to what your child has to say.
+Do not brush aside any query or enthusiasm that they might show.
+At this tender age, they will look up to you for help, and you must be there to support him.
 Don’t dismiss anything as stupid or unwarranted.

 4. Let Them Be Different

 Imagine one of your first children is a champion at a sport or activity and you want your middle child to follow in his big brother’s footsteps.
 Aren’t you putting him through a lot of pressure?
 This would not only affect his morale but also impact his self-esteem.
 Allow them to choose their path and you guide and motivate them along the way.
 Be a supportive parent.

 Capture moments and memories of your kids and let them know how you think each one of them is special.
 Pay your middle child attention and show him his moments of failure and success.
 Play along with him and be an integral part of his life.

 6. Make Your Child Feel Special

 You can make each of your children feel special.
 Plan activities with your second child or give them some extra time when you help him with his homework.

 Middle children may grow up to be good negotiators with empathy towards others,You can help them play together or work together so that everyone can live together happily under one roof.

 If middle children don’t get as much time with you as they would like, explain and talk to them about why that doesn’t happen.
 Communicate with them and understand their fears.
 You have to let them know that you can’t always be present and that they would sometimes have to make do without you.